tommaso-caputi/CryptoKeeper/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Crypto keeper is a crypto wallet build with ionic and react, you need to install all the essential for run
+Crypto keeper is a crypto wallet build with ionic and react

 ### Prerequisites